 3) a contribution to the general work and life of the University and Community

 The Chancellor's Prize Committee will bear in mind the availability of other awards (academic, sports, music, the arts and service to the community).
-Additionally, officers of the Students' Union may already be seen to be honoured by their election to these posts.

 Nominations should be made by a member of University staff.
 The Committee welcomes self-nominations; however, these should be supported with a reference from the nominee’s Tutor, Head of Department, Director of Studies or any other member of staff within the nominee’s department/School.